dakshverma-dev/codesage/README.md

-CodeSage – AI-Powered Interview Practice Platform
+CodeSage – AI-Powered Interview Practice Platform Overview

 CodeSage is an interactive coding interview practice platform designed to simulate a real technical interview experience.
-The project focuses on helping users practice problem solving while receiving structured, real-time guidance similar to that of a human interviewer.
+The project focuses on helping users improve problem-solving skills through guided feedback, voice interaction, and real-time analysis.

-This project was built as part of a hackathon and emphasizes rapid prototyping, collaboration, and applying computer science fundamentals in a time-constrained environment.
+This project was developed during a hackathon and emphasizes collaboration, rapid prototyping, and the practical application of computer science fundamentals.

-Project Goals
+Objectives

-Simulate realistic coding interview scenarios
+Simulate realistic technical interview scenarios

-Provide guided feedback without revealing solutions
+Encourage structured problem solving without revealing solutions

-Encourage structured problem solving and optimization thinking
+Provide meaningful feedback similar to a human interviewer

-Explore the use of AI and voice interaction in learning tools
+Explore the use of AI and voice interfaces in learning tools

-Key Features
+Core Features
 AI-Guided Interview Experience

-Interactive AI interviewer that provides feedback after each code execution
+Interactive AI interviewer providing feedback after each code execution

-Guidance focused on approach and improvement rather than direct answers
+Guidance focused on approach, clarity, and optimization rather than answers

-Real-time analysis of time complexity and common coding patterns
+Real-time detection of time complexity and common algorithmic patterns

-Suggestions for potential optimizations based on detected approaches
+Suggestions for improvement based on detected solution strategies

 Voice Interaction

-Text-to-speech feedback for a more natural interview experience
+Text-to-speech feedback for a more natural interview flow

-Speech-to-text input for hands-free interaction
+Speech-to-text input to allow hands-free interaction

-Browser-compatible implementation with fallback mechanisms for reliability
+Cross-browser support with fallback mechanisms for reliability

 Coding Environment